Why partner with us?

 - more than 250 companies and 14,000 people employed in the life sciences industry

-- some of the best and brightest researchers including Professor Ian Frazer AC, who developed the world’s first cervical cancer vaccine with the late Professor Jian Zhou
+- some of the best and brightest researchers work at the Translational Research Institute including Professor Ian Frazer AC, who developed the world’s first cervical cancer vaccine with the late Professor Jian Zhou

 - the Australian Institute of Tropical Health and Medicine, at the forefront of tropical health research.